Wurdyburd/RoadAndRuinPublicAccess/docs/Road and Ruin/ITEMS/EQUIPMENT/WEAPONS/TYPES OF WEAPONS/CLUB.md

 As a weapon, they are normally carried as a non-lethal deterrent, but can still inflict lethal wounds with enough blows with strong enough force.

-Clubs are [[SIMPLE WEAPONS]], and can easily be [[IMPROVISED]] with any sufficiently heavy object, including branches and logs, large enough bones, or metal rods.
+Clubs are [[SIMPLE WEAPON]], and can easily be [[IMPROVISED]] with any sufficiently heavy object, including branches and logs, large enough bones, or metal rods.

 | STANDARD      |                                          |
 | ------------- | ---------------------------------------- |